 - The advent of mobile technology means that our workforce has become geographically distributed.
 This has created a need for technology that allows us to share highly visual information in real time amongst disparate team members.

 - The optimal goal is to choose tools that allow for spatial experiences that mirror the way we naturally think and interact.

 - Collaboration tools are only as effective as the culture of collaboration we build.
 Start with this as your goal, then work backwards, visualizing ways to drive adoption, training, enablement, roll out, etc. Every step along the way must serve the needs of the end goal.

 Prysm Visual Workplace was designed to closely emulate our natural, spatial means of collaborating.
-I’d be happy to show you how you can use Prysm to transform your workplace into a Millennial-friendly environment.
-Feel free to email me or contact us for more information.
+I’d be happy to show you how you can use Prysm to transform your workplace into a millennial-friendly environment.
+Feel free to contact us for more information.